-Each deck panel was made using our 5/4×5” Knotty Western Red Cedar decking; a somewhat uncommon size that allows the look of a wider board, but a little lighter on the pocketbook.
-This decking is Kiln Dried prior to final milling, which makes for a smoother finished deck board.
+Each decking panel was made using our 5/4×5” Knotty Western Red Cedar decking, a somewhat uncommon size that allows the look of a wider board but a little lighter on the pocketbook.
+This decking is Kiln Dried prior to final milling, making for a smoother finished deck board.
 Beautiful and affordable!

-To allow for expansion and contraction of the decking, as well as to allow rain and debris to fall through, allow adequate spacing between the deck boards.
+To allow for expansion and contraction of the decking and allow rain and debris to fall through, allow adequate spacing between the deck boards.
 We recommend at least a 1/4″ gap between boards.
 When installing the Cedar deck boards to the runners, to prevent corrosion, we recommend using Stainless Steel or coated screws at least 2-1/2″ long for 5/4″ decking.

-For more information on planning and installing your decking, including a list of tools and other items needed, please visit our blog on Deck Installation by clicking HERE .
+Please visit our blog on Deck Installation by clicking HERE for more information on planning and installing your decking, including a list of tools and other items needed; please visit our blog on Deck Installation by clicking HERE.
 If you have other questions, our team of experts is happy to help.

 Zometek Color Options

-ZomeTek’s xBEAM bamboo composite deck planks are extruded from unique, high-pressure and temperature machines which results in each piece being consistent in size and length each and every time.
-The interior of the xBEAM deck planks have 6 hollow chambers that reduce the weight of each plank.
+ZomeTek’s xBEAM bamboo composite deck planks are extruded from unique, high-pressure, and temperature machines, which results in each piece being consistent in size and length each and every time.
+The xBEAM deck planks’ interior has 6 hollow chambers that reduce the weight of each plank.
 In addition, the hollow channels mean there is less expansion and contraction.
-Each board is 5×5” wide and 1” tall and all 5 beautiful colors are available in 12, 16 or 20 foot lengths.
-The ZomeTek xBeam deck planks and can be installed by face screwing the boards or with a hidden fastener system and may be installed using either surface (Ridged or Brushed).
+Each board is 5×5” wide and 1” tall, and all 5 beautiful colors are available in 12, 16, or 20-foot lengths.
+The ZomeTek xBeam deck planks can be installed by face screwing the boards or with a hidden fastener system and installed using either surface (Ridged or Brushed).

-Complimenting Fascia, Stair Treads, Trim, Post Sleeves, Base Collars and Post Caps are available in all the same colors as the deck planks.
-Please note ~ like most manufactured products, ZomeTek xBeam deck boards and its accessories may have slight color variations from piece to piece.
-This is due to naturally occurring variations in the bamboo and the recycled plastic.
-There for, we recommend purchasing all the decking materials at the same time as manufacturing runs can produce slightly different colors.
+Complimenting Fascia, Stair Treads, Trim, Post Sleeves, Base Collars, and Post Caps are available in all the same colors as the deck planks.
+Please note ~ like most manufactured products, ZomeTek xBeam deck boards and their accessories may have slight color variations from piece to piece.
+This is due to naturally occurring variations in the bamboo and recycled plastic.
+Therefore, we recommend purchasing all the decking materials at the same time as manufacturing runs can produce slightly different colors.